 Activists, researchers and practitioners gathered to discuss these issues at an international workshop on energy democracy held in Amsterdam in February 2016.
 The workshop was organised by the Transnational Institute, in partnership with Global Justice Now, the Rosa Luxemburg Foundation Brussels Office, Platform London, Switched on London, Berlin Energy Roundtable, the Alternative Information and Development Centre, Public Services International, and the Trade Unions for Energy Democracy initiative.
 One of the outcomes of this workshop was to develop a collective energy democracy website into a virtual resource centre and meeting place for exchanging experiences, debate and strategies.

-We hope energydemocracy.net connects different groups over the world fighting for energy democracy.
-Energydemocracy.net is an open space and welcome your contributions and participations.
+The website and mailing list are open spaces in which we welcome your contributions and participation.
 Let us know your stories on (fights for) energy democracy and relevant resources.